golangci/golangci-lint/README.tmpl.md

 No, you don't need to do it anymore.

 **Which go versions are supported**
-Short answer: go 1.12 and newer are oficially supported.
+Short answer: go 1.12 and newer are officially supported.

 Long answer: